 Whether you’ve owned your residential or commercial property for years or just purchased it, you may be confronted with a property line dispute in PA at some point.
 It helps to have an unbiased report as to where those lines lie.
-A licensed surveyor can identify property boundaries and furnish a report, but who pays for a survey during a property line dispute?
+A licensed surveyor can identify property lines in Pennsylvania and furnish a report, but who pays for a survey during a property line dispute?

 Property Line Disputes in PA